What Is The Average Credit Score By Age In Canada? (2025)

 Average Credit Score By Age In Canada

 As you may expect, there’s a strong correlation between age and credit score.
-Here is the average credit score breakdown, by age, according to the latest 2018 consumer credit report by Equifax Canada:
+Here is the average credit score breakdown by age group, based on the most recent Equifax data from 2023:

 Why Do Young People Have Lower Credit Scores?